Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Picard-Lefschetz analysis of the rational lens

 where $\mathbf{\xi}$ is a set of parameters that fix the phase function $S(x;\mathbf{\xi})$.
 Picard-Lefschetz theory is an application of Cauchy's theorem for the deformation of integration domains and guarantees the existence of a surface in the complex plane, $\mathbb{C}$, that is a continuous transformation of the original integration domain, $\mathbb{R}$, such that the integrand is localized and non-oscillatory.

 To see how this works, we define the function $h(z) = \text{Re}\{i S(z)\}$.
 We assume that $S(z)$ is analytic, and we have replaced the integration variable $x$ with the variable $z$ to denote the analytic continuation of the integrand to the complex plane.
-It follows from the Cauchy-Riemann equations that the critical points of the function $h(z)$ are also the critical points of $S(z)$, and that the non-degenerate critical points are saddle points of the function $h$.
-Thus, every critical point $z_i$ of $h(z)$ has associated with it a contour of steepest descent, $\mathscr{J}_i$, with a dimension of one, and a contour of steepest ascent, $\mathscr{U}_i$, of equivalent dimension.
+It follows from the Cauchy-Riemann equations that the critical points of the function $h(z)$ are also the critical points of $S(z)$.
+If the critical points of $h(z)$ are non-degenerate, then $h(z)$ is a Morse function, and it follows from a basic result of Morse theory that every critical point has a Morse index of $n$, where $n$ is the dimension of the complex manifold.
+Since we are considering the one dimensional case, this means that every critical point of $h(z)$ has a Morse index of unity, or, in other words, is a saddle point.
+Thus, every critical point $z_j$ of $h(z)$ has associated with it a contour of steepest descent, $\mathscr{J}_j$, with a dimension of one, and a contour of steepest ascent, $\mathscr{U}_j$, of equivalent dimension.

 The contours of steepest descent are determined by the flow equations